devtron-labs/devtron/docs/user-guide/deploying-application/rollback-deployment.md

 Deployments can be rolled back manually.
 After a deployment is completed, you can manually rollback a stage to a previously deployed image by retaining the same configuration or changing the configuration.

+**As an example**: You have deployed three different images A1, A2 and A3.
+And the image A1 is currently deployed on your environment.
+Now, if you want to roll back the deployment from image A1 to image A3, you can retain the same configuration of the selected image A3 or change the configuration to `last saved` or `last deployed` configuration.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploying-application/rollback-deployment/rollback-icon.jpg)